apache/turbine-archetypes/trunk/turbine-webapp-4.0/src/main/resources/archetype-resources/docs/README.txt

     -Dturbine_database_adapter=mysql \
     -Dturbine_database_user=db_username \
     -Dturbine_database_password=db_password \
-    -Dturbine_database_name=helloWorld
+    -Dturbine_database_name=helloWorld \
+    -Dgoals=generate-sources,sql:execute

-Note that the database URL will be appended with your database name in the final pom.xml, so you do not need to specify that in the configuration.
+Note that the database URL (turbine_database_url=jdbc:mysql://localhost:3306/) will be appended with your database name in the final pom.xml, so you do not need to specify that in the configuration.